-- New 345 kV transmission line from Coleson Cove, NB to Salisbury, NB - New 345 kV transmission line from Salisbury NB to Memramcook, NB

-- New 345 kV transmission line from Memramcook, NB to Onslow NS - Switched capacitor banks in NB at Memramcook, Salisbury and Norton - Static Var Compensators (SVC) in NB at Salisbury and Memramcook
+- New 345 kV transmission line from Coleson Cove, NB to Salisbury, NB - New 345 kV transmission line from Salisbury NB to Memramcook, NB - New 345 kV transmission line from Memramcook, NB to Onslow NS - Switched capacitor banks in NB at Memramcook, Salisbury and Norton

-Once these upgrades are completed, the "Import Power Monitor" SPS will no longer be needed under normal system conditions.
-IR#370 could then operate without restrictions assuming that L-6513 is up-rated in 2012.
+• Static Var Compensators (SVC) in NB at Salisbury and Memramcook Once these upgrades are completed, the "Import Power Monitor" SPS will no longer be needed under normal system conditions.
+IR#374 could then operate without restrictions assuming that L-6513 is up-rated in 2014.

-As ERIS with no transmission reinforcement on L-6513, IR#370 would require the establishment of operating restrictions to curtail this wind facility whenever NS import level is above 30MW and below the 'Import Power Monitor' SPS arming level while summer conductor thermal ratings are in effect.
+As ERIS with no transmission reinforcement on L-6513, IR#374 would require the establishment of the operating restrictions to curtail this wind facility whenever NS is importing 50-100MW from NB while summer conductor thermal ratings are in effect.
 The restrictions would also depend on the real-time local load demands and other local generation output besides NS Import/Export level.
 This operating restriction would be eliminated after TSR-100 is in service.
-However there would also be operating restrictions required under summer line ratings while NS imports are above 600MW due to TSR-100 after 2016.
-When NS is importing above 600 MW, loss of one 345 kV transmission line from New Brunswick will cause L-6513 to exceed its conductor thermal limits.
-Therefore IR#370 would have to be curtailed or the NS Import would have to be reduced in order to avoid further transmission expansion requirements.
+However there would also be operating restrictions required during summer while NS imports are above 630MW due to TSR-100.
+When NS imports are above 630 MW, the contingency of loss of one 345 kV transmission line from New Brunswick will cause L-6513 to exceed its conductor thermal limits.
+Therefore IR#374 would have to be curtailed or the NS Import would have to be reduced in order to avoid further transmission expansion requirements.